What is Careers Education, Information, Advice and Guidance (CEIAG)?

 Positive Steps Advisor

-She is in school Thursdays and Fridays.
+She is in school Tuesdays and Fridays.

 At Key Stage 3, most of the Careers Education takes place during the weekly tutor period and is delivered by the form tutor.